Articles on: Using the eShepherd Web App

 Animal retreats during the tone

-Tone stops, no further stimulus is given
+Tone stops, no further stimulus delivered

 Animal ignores tone